cookie-status/cookie-status-dev/content/introduction/impact.md

 ## Advertising and marketing technologies

 For AdTech vendors relying on storage access in third-party context, there are some tough times ahead.
-With Safari, Edge, and Firefox blocking third-party cookies for known trackers, it doesn't take much for a vendor to be blacklisted or classified as a tracker, leading to severely handicapped tracking capabilities.
+With Safari, Edge, and Firefox blocking third-party cookies for known trackers, it doesn't take much for a vendor to be blocklisted or classified as a tracker, leading to severely handicapped tracking capabilities.

 Vendors are becoming more **outspoken** in their attempts to work around browser restrictions.
 [Some companies are approaching site owners](https://medium.com/nextdns/cname-cloaking-the-dangerous-disguise-of-third-party-trackers-195205dc522a) with instructions on how to setup CNAME redirects and reverse proxies to avoid ad blockers from preventing data collection.
 The ethical nature of such approaches is questionable at best.